Yankwokho/content-ops-starter/content/pages/index.md

       - title: Our Expertise
         subtitle: ''
         text: >
-          The ArkyTech team consists of experienced IT professionals who are expertise in variety of areas, including Network Infrastructure and Security, Software and Hardware management, Cloud and AI-driven Services, Software/Web Development and Project Management.
+          The ArkyTech team consists of experienced IT specialists who are expertise in variety of areas, including Network Infrastructure and Security, Software and Hardware management, Cloud and AI-driven Services, Software/Web Development and Project Management.
 We covered